 I accept, on the whole, the received wisdom on the intentional fallacy, one of the corollaries of which is that authors have only a limited right to assert what their work is about; in a very real sense it is about what readers think it is about.
 At the same time, there are wrong readings of texts; readers cannot say a text is about x, y or z unless the text in some way supports such a reading.
 I think that, in this particular case, there may be some benefit in examining specific criticisms of my work and exploring the basis of those criticisms.

-So far, there have been three reviews of Pain, Pleasure and Perversity.
+So far, aside from reviews by readers left on Amazon, etc., there have been three academic reviews of Pain, Pleasure and Perversity.
 The first, by Jan Frans van Dijkhuizen, does not leave me with very much to comment on.
 He has clearly read the book thoroughly, enjoyed it and found the central thesis persuasive.
 Naturally, I am delighted.
 Van Dijkhuizen is the author of Pain and Compassion in Early Modern English Literature and Culture (Cambridge: D.S.
 Brewer, 2012), and is perhaps the one person whose opinion on matters relating to early modern suffering I value above all others.
 The second, by Leah Marcus, raises a significant issue about what – if anything – we can legitimately expect textual analysis to tell us about the actual world outside the text.
 And the third, by Thomas Palmer, raises equally significant questions about the intentional fallacy; what can we legitimately infer about the author of a text, and to what extent does it matter?